NeuroTechX/ntx_slack_archive/_toronto.md

  >2.
 I just got a peek at Emotiv's desktop app with it's toy-like bci and facial expression detector stuff.
 I'll try and bring a headset by so we can play with it

+9/20/2017 4:02 PM

+ **dano** :

+ >3.
+The company I just started working for is interested in doing a Nuit Blanche exhibit: an EEG-responsive color-changing statue or piece of clothing.
+I'd like to brainstorm and see if anyone wants to join the project (open-source stuff)